MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-merge.md

 The **Merge** page that is shown above includes several components, regardless of your choice in step one.
 We will explore them below.

-**Four validation tiles** (shown below): By tracking those tiles as you work with the Merge screen you can keep validating the quality of your merge selections.
+-**Four validation tiles** (shown above in green): By tracking those tiles as you work with the Merge screen you can keep validating the quality of your merge selections.
 Beyond the **All Attributes** and **Discarded Attributes** tiles that we discussed earlier, there are two more important tiles:
-- **Merged Attributes** tile shows how many attributes were successfully merged from multiple (matched) entities.
+  -**Merged Attributes** tile shows how many attributes were successfully merged from multiple (matched) entities.
 It should answer the expectations that you have around your specific data.
-- **Unmerged Attributes** tile shows how many attributes were not successfully merged by the system.
+  -**Unmerged Attributes** tile shows how many attributes were not successfully merged by the system.

-[final 4]

-**Left Attributes Menu**: This menu includes three expendable tabs.
+-**Left Attributes Menu**: This menu (shown above in blue) includes three expendable tabs.

-[final 4b]

-**Merged Attributes**: Upon clicking it you can view the attributes that were merged at this point as exemplified below in red.
+   -**Merged Attributes**: Upon clicking it you can view the attributes that were merged at this point as exemplified below in red.

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-merge-attributes.png "Merged attributes")

 Note that within the blue part above, you can also see what entity was used as the main source for that merged attribute.
 In the example above, the values of the merged attribute **IdentityServiceEmail** were taken in most cases from the **SurveyContact** entity (reflected by a value of 1 in the **order** column) and in less cases from the **Sales** entity (reflected by an **order** value of 2).

 **Unmerged Attributes**: Upon clicking it you can view what attributes were not merged by the system (shown in red below).
 Again, you can also see from which entity the values of this entity come from (but since it's unmerged attribute it's values come from only one entity).